Meta-CAMP/camp_gene-catalog/README.md

 conda env create -f configs/conda/gene-catalog.yaml conda activate gene-catalog
 ```
 3. AFTER activating the conda environment, download the bakta databases to a directory of your choosing.
 Make sure you update the parameters.yaml file with its location.
+Use absolute (not relative) paths when downloading the bakta dbs.

 ```
 bakta_db download --output /path/to/bakta/db
+amrfinder_update --database full/path/to/bakta/db/amrfinderplus-db
 ```
 4. Test everything
 ```